 Children, including anyone under the age of 18, are more or less immune

-the primary caregiver, a minor is unable to be sued for damages.
-In a
+caregiver, a minor is unable to be sued for damages.
+In a case like this,

-case like this, the parents of the minor would be held accountable for
+the parents of the minor would be held accountable for the actions of

 At BD&J, PC, we are in pursuit of justice for those whose safety has

 been jeopardized.
-As seasoned Los Angeles dog bite lawyers, we can help
+As seasoned dog bite lawyers in Beverly Hills, we can